-The Agency has an original adopted budget of approximately \$39.7 million for fiscal year 2009 which represents a decrease of \$2.2 million from fiscal year 2008.
-Project-related expenses account for approximately \$26.3 million, comprising \$3.3 million to be allocated for community policing initiatives in City Center to continue to provide enhanced levels of staffing and services throughout the area and \$2.7 million for maintenance of Redevelopment Agency capital projects.
-On-going and planned capital projects in City Center are projected to account for approximately \$20.3 million in the fiscal year 2009 budget and generally includes design and construction of the City's share of improvements related to the New World Symphony project (garage and surrounding infrastructure components); construction of streetscapes throughout City Center; construction of Collins Park, including the restoration of the Rotunda; implementation of improvements to Lincoln Road, between Collins and Washington Avenues; design development for improvements to the Little Stage Theater; planning and design costs associated with the Botanical Garden; and an allocation to address remaining close-out requirements at the Colony Theater.
+Project-related expenses will account for approximately \$23.5 Million, comprising \$2.8 Million to be allocated for community policing initiatives in City Center to continue to provide enhanced levels of staffing and services throughout the area and \$3 Million for maintenance of RDA capital projects.
+On-going and planned capital projects in City Center are projected to account for approximately \$13.1 Million in the FY 2009/10 Budget and generally include design and construction of Lincoln Park related to the New World Symphony Project, additional (reallocated) funding for the Pennsylvania Avenue Garage and additional funding towards completion of improvements to Lincoln Road, between Lenox Avenue and Alton Road.
+An additional \$4.9 Million has been set aside as a contingency for the New World Symphony Project/Lincoln Road Park Complex.
+Previously funded projects that are underway in City Center include construction of streetscapes throughout City Center; construction of Collins Park, including the restoration of the Rotunda; implementation of improvements to Lincoln Road, between Collins and Washington Avenues; and, planning and design of landscaping improvements to the Botanical Garden.